-Natural High: Where to Sip Organic Wine Downtown
+Natural High: The 5 Best Wine Bars Downtown

 If you ever needed a reason to drink wine, the influx of natural wine is sure to be it.
 Natural wines have made a splash in downtown Manhattan pouring both biodynamic and organic labels that are blissfully sans sulfates, additives, and added sugars.
 Bonus points: at various locations, oenophiles can pair their wine with seasonal plates from buzzy chefs.
 Below, a sampling.